ben-manes/gradle-versions-plugin/README.md

 appears as its build tree path, `constrained by the platform :platform`, and a BOM as its group and module; where several platforms bound the module, all of them follow `constrained by the platforms`.
-A constraint written as a range is left out, since a range alone is not enough to tell which version was selected.
+A constraint written as a range is left out, since a range alone does not identify which version was selected.

-The platform keeps its own report line, so the upgrade that is actually available, bumping the BOM, still shows.
-A build that centralizes its platforms in a platform project of its own, an included build's included, states the BOM where this report does not cover it; `checkConstraints` reports that BOM here anyway, so the coordinate to bump is named either way (see [Constraints](#constraints)).
-A bound the build states on the platform itself holds that line too: a BOM whose own version says `strictly "[2.0, 3.0["`, inline or through a version catalog, reports the newest version inside that range and never the major beyond it.
+The platform still has an entry of its own, so the upgrade that is actually available, bumping the BOM, is still printed.
+A build that centralizes its platforms in a platform project of its own, including one belonging to an included build, declares the BOM somewhere this report does not cover.
+With `checkConstraints` that BOM is reported here anyway, so the coordinate to bump is printed either way (see [Constraints](#constraints)).
+A bound the build declares on the platform itself applies to that entry too: where a BOM's own version is `strictly "[2.0, 3.0["`, inline or through a version catalog, the newest version inside that range is reported and never the major beyond it.

 The bound is deliberately narrow:

-- A module the build states a version for anywhere in the configuration hierarchy keeps the floor semantics above; a platform never tightens a version declared directly.
+- Where the build declares a version for a module anywhere in the configuration hierarchy, the floor semantics above apply; a platform never tightens a version declared directly.
-- A platform that states a range admits in-range upgrades, the same as a declared `strictly` range.
+- A platform constraint written as a range admits in-range upgrades, the same as a declared `strictly` range.
-- A platform that states only a `prefer` version does not bound, the same as a declared `prefer`.
+- A platform constraint written as `prefer` alone does not bound, the same as a declared `prefer`.
 - When more than one consumed platform bounds the same module, a candidate must satisfy every one of them.
-That is stricter than the version resolution itself would settle on, so the report offers an upgrade only when no consumed platform stands against it; the version currently resolved is always accepted, whichever platform supplied it.
+That is stricter than version resolution itself would settle on, so an upgrade is offered only when every consumed platform admits it; the version currently resolved is always accepted, whichever platform supplied it.
 - Only a platform bounds.
-A constraint an ordinary library publishes in its module metadata supplies a version without bounding the report.
+A constraint in an ordinary library's module metadata supplies a version without bounding the report.
-- An `enforcedPlatform` states its own version with `strictly`, so the rule holds the platform itself to that version and a newer BOM stops being offered; a plain `platform` keeps its own upgrade line.
+- Gradle turns an `enforcedPlatform`'s own version into a `strictly`, so the rule bounds the platform itself at that version and a newer BOM stops being offered; a plain `platform` keeps its own upgrade line.

 Three things to know before writing a rule against a declared bound.
-Rejecting every candidate for a module, including the version it currently resolves to, does not fail the build: the module moves to the unresolved section and its upgrade line goes with it.
-A bound naming a version that was never published does that, so a `strictly "1.2.3"` pointing at nothing reports as a resolution failure rather than as up to date.
+Rejecting every candidate for a module, including the version it currently resolves to, does not fail the build: the module is reported in the unresolved section instead, and its upgrade line with it.
+A bound on a version that was never published has that effect, so a `strictly "1.2.3"` matching nothing is reported as a resolution failure rather than as up to date.

-A `resolutionStrategy` that throws while the plugin applies it to a configuration, rather than while Gradle resolves the graph, skips that configuration instead: its dependencies are absent from every section, the skipped configuration is listed in the report's `skipped` section along with the failure, and the console is warned about it.
+A `resolutionStrategy` that throws while the plugin applies it to a configuration, rather than while Gradle resolves the graph, skips that configuration instead: its dependencies are absent from every section, the skipped configuration is listed in the report's `skipped` section along with the failure, and a warning is printed to the console.
 The build still succeeds.

-Narrowing the candidate set can also surface metadata that the unbounded query stepped over, with the same result.
-And a module whose only declaration is a constraint reports that constraint as its current version, so `currentVersion` may read `[2.0, 3.1[` rather than a resolved version.
+Narrowing the candidate set can also surface metadata that the unbounded query skipped over, with the same result.
+And where a module's only declaration is a constraint, that constraint is reported as its current version, so `currentVersion` may read `[2.0, 3.1[` rather than a resolved version.

 The declared `strictVersion`, `requiredVersion`, `preferredVersion` and `rejectedVersions` remain available on `versionConstraint` for rules that need